 Designate a Family Question of the Day

-Find out more about your family members by asking and answering funny or profound questions on a regular basis.
+Find out more about your family members by asking and answering funny or profound questions regularly.
 Choose a fun question to ask family members and write it on a big dry erase board.
 Commit to adding your individual answers throughout the day, then discuss them at dinner or in the evening.

 Create a Family Motto

 Coming up with a family motto can reinforce your family values and unite you.
 Brainstorm words that describe your family unit, then turn the best ones into a sentence or phrase that sums you up.
 Make a wall hanging of your motto to serve as a daily reminder.

 Use family night ideas to host regular family game nights.
 Each family member can commit to participating in the chosen game and take turns choosing the game.
 Pick a specific day of the week or month to make this a routine.

 Recognizing and respecting individuality within your family is important for nurturing individual self-esteem.
 Find ways to schedule one-on-one time so that each family member interacts with every other family member personally.

 If you're ready to set your own family goals, start by considering your family values.
 An adult will need to start the conversation, but everyone should be heard.

 - Facilitate the conversation by asking others for their thoughts, feelings, and ideas before sharing your own.